Frustrated Ising model on the honeycomb lattice: Metastability and universality: Algorithm and simulation details

-Population annealing (PA) is an algorithmic framework in which a population of replicas is sequentially cooled while using independent Markov chain Monte Carlo (MCMC) moves at each temperature followed by a population control step~\cite{Hukushima2003,machta:10a,Barash2017,Weigel2021}.
+Population annealing is an algorithmic framework in which a population of replicas is sequentially cooled while using independent Markov-chain Monte Carlo (MCMC) moves at each temperature, followed by a population control step~\cite{Hukushima2003,machta:10a,Barash2017,Weigel2021}.
 The algorithm can be summarized as follows:

 \begin{enumerate} \item Initialize a population of $R_0=R$ replicas at the initial inverse temperature $\beta_0 = 0$.
-In some cases a non-zero inverse temperature has to be chosen~\cite{Christiansen2019a}.
+In some cases a nonzero inverse temperature has to be chosen~\cite{Christiansen2019a}.
 Set iteration counter $i\leftarrow 0$. \item Repeat the following steps until the final inverse temperature is reached, i.e., until $\beta_i \geq \beta_f$: \begin{enumerate}[label=({\alph*}), ref=2(\alph*)] \item Calculate the (normalized) Boltzmann weights for each replica $k$ with energy $E_k$, i.e., $w_{i+1}(E_k) = e^{-\Delta\beta E_k} / \sum_{j=1}^{R_i} e^{-\Delta\beta E_j} $, where $\Delta\beta\coloneqq\beta_{i+1}-\beta_i$ is the inverse temperature step and $R_i$ the population size at $\beta_i$. \item Resample the population according to these weights $w_{i+1}(E_k)$, that is, create on average $\tau_{i+1}(E_k) = R_0 w_{i+1}(E_k)$ copies of replica~$k$. \item Increment the iteration counter, $i \leftarrow i+1$. \item Perform $\theta$ MCMC sweeps (MCS) (or alternative updates, e.g., for molecular dynamics, see Ref.~\cite{Christiansen2019a}) on each replica. \item Calculate estimates for thermal expectation values of observables $\mathcal O$ through population averages, i.e.,

 where $\langle \dots \rangle$ denotes an expectation value at $\beta_i$.
 Note that observable $\mathcal{O}$ has to be a configurational quantity~\cite{Ebert2022} that can be calculated for a single configuration such as moments of the energy or magnetization.
 Estimators for quantities such as $C_V$ and $\chi$ can be constructed from combinations of configurational estimators. \end{enumerate} \end{enumerate}